microsoft/aici/README.md

 Run `./scripts/aici.sh -h` to see usage info.

-If the server is running with Orca-2 13B model, you can also run tests with `pytest` for the DeclVM, or with `./scripts/test-pyvm.sh` for PyVM.
+If the server is running with Orca-2 13B model, you can also run tests with `pytest` for the DeclCtrl, or with `./scripts/test-pyvm.sh` for PyCtrl.

 ### Running local server